voidyourwarranty2/opy-layout/README.md

 ![Number Layer](layout-num.svg)

 All keys that have been left empty in the diagram retain their function from the base layer.
 If held longer, the asterisk gives a caret, the minus sign an apostrophe, and the decimal point a comma.
-These are examples of "lingering keys", see below.
-They are realized by the `hold-tap` behaviour of ZMK which I have configured in such a way that it order to get key repeat (which is done by the operating system of the computer rather than by the keyboard) by tapping and then holding them in rapid succession.
-If the hold succeeds the tap quickly enough the `hold-tap` issues a second tap whose key is then not released so that the operating system will trigger the key repeat function.
+These are examples of *lingering keys*.
+They are implemented by the `hold-tap` behaviour of ZMK which I have configured in such a way that in order to get key repeat (which is done by the operating system of the computer rather than by the keyboard), I first tap and then, in rapid succession, press and hold the key.
+The `hold-tap` behaviour of ZMK is configured to suppress the hold function in this case and therefore issues a second, long tap.
+This allows the operating system to trigger the key repeat function.

 The tilde on this layer is non-dead, i.e. it displays immediately.